๐Ÿ‘จ๐Ÿปโ€โš–๏ธCriminal Justice

 Why This Matters

 Think of the criminal justice process as a series of decision points, each with different actors (police, prosecutors, judges, juries) exercising different types of authority.
-The key insight is that the system is designed to narrow the funnel—many cases enter, but constitutional protections and evidentiary standards filter out cases at each stage.
+The system is designed to narrow the funnel: many cases enter, but constitutional protections and evidentiary standards filter out cases at each stage.
 Don't just memorize the order of stages; know what constitutional principle or practical purpose each one serves.

 Pre-Charging: Law Enforcement Authority

 These initial stages involve police power and the transition from suspect to accused.
-The key principle here is probable cause—the legal standard that must be met before the government can deprive someone of liberty.
+The key principle is probable cause, the legal standard that must be met before the government can deprive someone of liberty.

 Investigation

-• Constitutional limits on searches and seizures apply here; violations can result in evidence being excluded at trial under the exclusionary rule
+• Constitutional limits on searches and seizures apply here.
+If police violate these limits, the resulting evidence can be thrown out at trial under the exclusionary rule (established in Mapp v.
+Ohio).

 Arrest

-• Warrant requirements vary—arrests in public generally don't require warrants, but home arrests typically do under Payton v.
-New York
+• Warrant requirements vary.
+Arrests in public generally don't require warrants, but arrests inside a suspect's home typically do under Payton v.
+New York (1980).

 Booking and Initial Appearance

-• Administrative processing includes fingerprinting, photographing, and recording personal information in official records
+• Administrative processing includes fingerprinting, photographing, and recording personal information in official records.
+No formal charges are required yet.

-• Initial appearance must occur promptly (typically within 48 hours) where a judge informs the defendant of charges and constitutional rights
+• Initial appearance must occur promptly (the Supreme Court set a 48-hour guideline in County of Riverside v.
+McLaughlin).
+A judge informs the defendant of the charges and their constitutional rights.

-• Gerstein hearing may occur here to confirm probable cause if the arrest was warrantless—a judicial check on police authority
+• Gerstein hearing may occur here to judicially confirm probable cause if the arrest was warrantless.
+This is a check on police authority, not a full adversarial proceeding.

-Compare: Investigation vs. Arrest—both require probable cause, but investigation builds toward it while arrest requires it to already exist.
+Compare: Investigation vs. Arrest.
+Both involve the probable cause standard, but investigation builds toward establishing probable cause while arrest requires it to already exist.
 FRQ tip: If asked about Fourth Amendment protections, distinguish between the standard for searches (probable cause or reasonable suspicion depending on context) and the standard for arrest (always probable cause).

 Prosecutorial Decision-Making